YisongZou/Malloc-Library-Part-1/README.md

 # Malloc-Library-Part-1
-For project implement my own version of several memory allocation functions from the C standard library.
+Implement my own version of several memory allocation functions from the C standard library.

 I implement versions of malloc() and free():